-The Psychology of Colour
+Psychology of Color

 In the 1920s psychologist, William Moulton Marston developed the Disc method of personality behavior.
 His theory grouped people into four personality traits: Dominance, Influence, Conscientious and Steadiness.

 Famous blue personalities include Bill Gates, Mark Zuckerberg and Albert Einstein.

-Was your departed loved one commanding and like to take charge?
+Does commanding and liking to take charge sum up your newly departed?
 Would you describe them as pushy, strict, stringent, dominant and hard?
 Did they give powerful handshakes, lean into conversations and use direct eye contact?

 Rules for Choosing Cremation Urn Colors